 The measurements in the wind tunnel showed the main source of noise to be the turbulence at the edge of the windscreen’s wake acting on the helmet.
 The rank ordering of helmets by the noise level depended upon the motorcycle and in particular the windscreen height - a helmet which is relatively quiet on one motorcycle can be relatively noisy on another and vice-versa.
 Low windscreens direct the turbulence to the base of the helmet, and modifications to improve the helmet seal around the neck can reduce noise levels on motorcycles with low windscreens.
 High windscreens direct the turbulence to the helmet visor and forehead, and modifications to improve the sealing of the visor to the helmet shell are then effective.
 Such simple modifications to helmets can reduce noise levels by between 5 dB and 8 dB at the ear.

 Wind tunnel tests with a flying helmet containing active noise reduction earmuffs demonstrated that noise levels as low as 70 dB(A) at 80 km/h and 80 dB(A) at 115 km/h were achievable at the ear.
 Similar systems within a motorcyclist's helmet suggest that this potential will not be realised unless the earmuffs are well isolated from the helmet shell and liner.
 Another method of achieving similarly low levels is to wear good earplugs.
-Many police forces in the UK are now providing headsets with earpieces that are worn under the helmet and provide radio communications as well as noise reduction.
+Most police forces in the UK are now providing headsets with earpieces that are worn under the helmet and provide radio communications as well as noise reduction.

 If you ride a motorcycle and your hearing sounds muffled afterwards, or if your ears ring, then you are suffering temporary hearing damage, which, if repeated regularly, may become permanent hearing damage.
 We recommend you consider wearing earplugs under the helmet.
 Because the earplugs reduce the noise, you may seem to be travelling more slowly, so take extra care to check your speed until you get used to the earplugs.